chrisK824/fastapi-gae-logging/README.md

 # fastapi-gae-logging
-Custom Cloud Logging handler for FastAPI applications deployed in Google App Engine to ease out logs analysis and monitoring through Google Cloud Log Explorer.
+Custom Cloud Logging handler for FastAPI (or any Starlette based) applications deployed in Google App Engine to ease out logs analysis and monitoring through Google Cloud Log Explorer.

 ## What problem does this package solve?
 Why do we need this?
 When deploying FastAPI applications on Google App Engine, I encountered several challenges with logging and observability even when using the official package for this purpose, `google-cloud-logging`.